Journey to 197 Countries: Exploring the world, one story at a time.

 Travel Stories

 After spending two nights in Nassau, I discovered a side of the Bahamas most cruise passengers never see.
-Here are 12 things that surprised me about visiting the country beyond the resorts.
+Here are 12 things that surprised me about visiting the country beyond the resorts. - From Kyoto to Nara: A Day Trip with Shrines, Deer, and Sake

 Our full day in Kyoto took us across the city to several incredible temples.
 From the shining Golden Pavilion to quiet hillside temples with centuries-old stories, including ones with a chilling “blood ceiling,” the day was filled with history and peaceful scenery.